liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 Resort's upcoming activiters newsletter.
 Representatives from each activity group must contribute content to entice resort guests to sign up for activities.
-Staff members involved include Chip Shot (golf insructor), Wilma Carwin (lunar rover race instructor), and Tenzing Liferay (lunar sherpa).
+Staff members involved include Chip Shot (golf insructor), Wilma Carwin (lunar rover race instructor), and Tenzing Nepal (lunar sherpa).
 Each of them use different devices and bring their own style and attitude to the collaboration.
 So perhaps you'll be able to relate to their effort.